 Being sick at home when your mom is out there to make some soup and clean after you is different from the way you feel being sick abroad.
-When we are sick, we do need someone to take care of us, and how much you need it when you are more like a helpless child, then an adult at times when you feel so bad.
+When we are sick, we do need someone to take care of us, and how much you need it when you are more like a helpless child, than an adult at times when you feel so bad.
 Those dreadful moments when time stops and the whole world seems to be the curse for you, and you are there all by yourself, you do miss the ones who used to care about you.

 4. Be ready to miss birthdays, holidays, and Sunday happy hours because life at home goes on without you.

 Get your heart ready to shatter after the picture on Facebook of all your best friends at the favorite coffee shop, your sister getting a puppy; everyone is carrying on without you.
-Life at is moving on, and you should accept the fact that you’re missing a chunk of it.
+Life is moving on, and you should accept the fact that you’re missing a chunk of it.
 Like it or lump it, homesickness is inevitable.

 It’s not a big deal why you’ve decided to move away from home for a year or more, what was the key factor for your running away.
 This whole new world that throws you into responsibility and independence inevitably leads to your final point of growing up.
 That’s the moment where you start quickly growing up, putting the responsibility of decisions and actions on you, with no one to ask for any advice or help.
-Having no alternatives to step back and return home only after 5 months of living away, you start seeing the things and life from another perspective like never before.
-Circumstances and your intentions to test yourself being millions of miles away from home will uncover you the most remarkable and meaningful things in life, the ones that were intangible and unknown to you before.
+Having no alternatives to step back and return home only after 5 months of living away, you start seeing things and life from another perspective like never before.
+Circumstances and your intentions to test yourself being millions of miles away from home will uncover the most remarkable and meaningful things in life, the ones that were intangible and unknown to you before.